sengt/opsworks-logstash-ea/README.md

 # A complete Logstash stack on AWS OpsWorks

-This is a modified version of the [Springtest](https://github.com/springtest/opsworks-logstash) project.
+This set of cookbooks began as a fork of the [Springtest](https://github.com/springtest/opsworks-logstash) project, but has been updated to use "official" cookbooks (with customized "wrapper" cookbooks where necessary), rather than creating forked dependencies.

-In particular, the goal is to (where possible) avoid forking dependencies and instead wrap them to get any desired OpsWorks behavior.
+Specifically:

-* **kibana** -> now using "vanilla" `kibana` cookbook, with wrapping done by an `opsworks-kibana` recipe
+* **kibana** -> uses "vanilla" `kibana` cookbook, with wrapping done by an `opsworks-kibana` recipe
-* **elasticsearch** -> still using forked version
+* **elasticsearch** -> uses the official cookbook from Elasticsearch
-* **logstash** -> now using "semi-official" `/lusis/logstash` cookbook
+* **logstash** -> uses the "semi-official" `/lusis/logstash` cookbook

 # Kibana, Elasticsearch & Logstash

-We're going to end up creating three separate layers in our OpsWorks stack:
+We're going to end up creating three separate layers in an OpsWorks stack:

-* Kibana - web frontend for viewing logs
+* Kibana - web frontend for viewing logs; basically just an Nginx proxy to the Elasticsearch layer
 * Elasticsearch - log storage, indexing, querying
 * Logstash - log collection